WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 ```
 Yo bitch Ja Rule is more succesful then you'll ever be whats up with you and hating you sad mofuckas...i should bitch slap ur pethedic white faces and get you to kiss my ass you guys sicken me.
 Ja rule is about pride in da music man. dont diss that shit on him. and nothin is wrong bein like tupac he was a brother too...fuckin white boys get things right next time.,
 ```
 which would serve to convey an inaccurate picture of the model's performance on the test dataset.
+In addition, we also note that there is potentially insufficient coverage between the test and training vocabularies, where approximately 20% of the tokens in the test vocabulary is not within the training vocabulary.
+This may affect the model's performance later on.

 ### 1-D Convolutional Neural Network Model
 For the model, we introduced a bias `tf.math.log((1.0-tmp_pi)/tmp_pi)` to the logits to indicate the imbalance in the labels.
 This generally follows the advice given in the [Focal Loss](https://arxiv.org/abs/1708.02002) paper.
 The model as returned by `toxic_model.summary()` is as follows: